There is a review of the best powder measure in 2023.

 Why Should You Use a Powder Measure?

-Basically, if you wish to become a professional reloader without wasting twice the time other people do, a powder measure is necessary to do that.
+Basically, if you wish to become a professional reloader without wasting twice the time other people do, a powder measure is necessary to do.
 While you might have read or watched how powder measures can be inaccurate, that fact is relative to how much short or over is accepted.

 There are also many tutorials and videos that help you gain the highest consistency on each bullet, such as by giving it 2-3 taps for every turn of the lever to get the maximum, correct amount per charge.